SPVGit/POLLY-PROTOTYPE/README.md

-The front page heading and subheading font images were obtained from https://www.fontspace.com/sunny-spells-font-f68393 The heading font image was bent at https://fontmeme.com/bend-images/ All the img-div images were obtained from unsplash and cartoonized on https://www.fotor.com/features/photo-to-cartoon/ All other images such as ticks,crosses and canvas game components were obtained from Clip Art Library and PNG tree Background music was from Pixabay.
+The front page heading and subheading font images were obtained from https://www.fontspace.com/sunny-spells-font-f68393 The heading font image was bent at https://fontmeme.com/bend-images/ All the img-div images were obtained from unsplash and cartoonized on https://goart.fotor.com/ All other images such as ticks,crosses and canvas game components were obtained from http://clipart-library.com/ and https://pngtree.com/
+Background music was from https://pixabay.com/.